Phil Mead: Playing style and statistics

 In a first-class career that spanned 31 years, Mead appeared in 814 matches, scoring 55,061 runs at an average of 47.67.
 Only Hobbs (61,760), Woolley (58,959), and Hendren (57,611) have scored more.
 He made over a thousand runs in each season that he played, except for 1905, when he was completing his residency qualification; of these, he scored two thousand runs in a season on nine occasions and three thousand twice.
 His 153 first-class centuries ranks him fourth on the all-time list, behind Hobbs (199), Hendren (170), and Hammond (167).
 Alongside his 153 centuries, he also made 258 half centuries.
 In the County Championship, he scored 46,268 runs, the most in the history of the competition.
 For Hampshire, Mead made 700 first-class appearances, a record for the county.
 He scored 48,892 runs for Hampshire, which is the most runs any batsman has scored for a first-class team.
 His 138 centuries for Hampshire is more than twice the number of Roy Marshall (60), who has the second highest number of centuries for the county.
+Neither of the partnerships he helped to establish in 1921 and 1927 remain Hampshire records.
 In addition to playing for Hampshire, Mead played a significant number of matches for the MCC (47), scoring 2,177 runs, and for the Players (18), scoring 988 runs.
 In Test cricket, Mead made seventeen appearances.
 In these, he scored 1,185 runs at an average of 49.37.

 Early in his career, Mead was utilised as a change bowler.
 He took 277 wickets at a bowling average of 34.70 in his first-class career.
-266 of these came for Hampshire, with Mead taking five wickets in an innings for the county on five occasions.
+Of these, 266 came for Hampshire, with Mead taking five wickets in an innings for the county on five occasions.
 A man of large build, Wisden remarked how despite this he was a nimble slip fielder.
 For Hampshire, he took 663 catches, a record for the county.